jeffreykegler/old_kollos/components/main/kollos/grammar.lua.md

             end
             if not wsym.line then
                 print("missing 'line' in wsym:", wsym.name)
             end
+            local semantics_specifiers = {}
+            if wsym.xlexeme then
+                semantics_specifiers[#semantics_specifiers+1]
+                    = 'xlexeme=' .. wsym.xlexeme.name
+            end
+            local semantics = wsym.semantics
+            if wsym.xnull then
+                if not semantics then
+                    print("xnull defined, but not brick:", wsym.name)
+                end
+                semantics_specifiers[#semantics_specifiers+1]
+                    = 'xnull'
+            end
+            if wsym.xsym then
+                if not semantics then
+                    print("xsym defined, but not brick:", wsym.name)
+                end
+                semantics_specifiers[#semantics_specifiers+1]
+                    = 'xsym=' .. wsym.xsym.name
+            end
+            if #semantics_specifiers > 1 then
+                print("More than 1 semantic for:", wsym.name, table.concat(semantics_specifiers, ' '))
+            end
+            if semantics then
+                if not wsym.xsym and not wsym.xnull and not wsym.xlexeme
+                then
+                    print("brick, but no semantics specified", wsym.name)
+                end
+            end
             for field,_ in pairs(wsym) do
                  if not wsym_field_census_expected[field] then